Grief: Disenfranchised grief

 Disenfranchised grief is a term describing grief that is not acknowledged by society.
 Examples of events leading to disenfranchised grief are the death of a friend, the loss of a pet, a trauma in the family a generation prior, the loss of a home or place of residence particularly in the case of children, who generally have little or no control in such situations, and whose grief may not be noticed or understood by caregivers.
-American military children and teens in particular move a great deal while growing up, an aborted or miscarried pregnancy, a parent's loss or surrender of a child to adoption, a child's loss of their birth parent to adoption, the death of a loved one due to a socially unacceptable cause such as suicide, or the death of a celebrity.
+American military children and teens in particular moving a great deal while growing up, an aborted or miscarried pregnancy, a parent's loss or surrender of a child to adoption, a child's loss of their birth parent to adoption, the death of a loved one due to a socially unacceptable cause such as suicide, or the death of a celebrity.

 There are fewer support systems available for people who experience disenfranchised grief compared to those who are going through a widely recognized form of grief.
 Therefore, people who suffer disenfranchised grief undergo a more complicated grieving process.
 They may feel angry and depressed due to the lack of public validation which leads to the inability to fully express their sorrow.
 Moreover, they may not receive sufficient social support and feel isolated.